Roswell International Air Center: Historical airline service

-The series of commuter airlines providing service since 1979 are as follows:
+The commuter airlines that operated service since 1979 are as follows:

-Air Midwest was designated as the primary replacement for TI in all of Southeastern New Mexico.
+Air Midwest was designated as the primary replacement for TI in all of southeastern New Mexico.
 Service to Roswell began on March 1, 1979, with 17-seat Fairchild Swearingen Metroliners to Albuquerque, Lubbock, and later to Midland/Odessa with passengers now having to change planes and airlines to travel to hub cities such as Dallas/Ft.
 Worth (DFW).
 At first Air Midwest competed with Zia Airlines operating Handley Page Jetstreams and Crown Airlines flying Piper Navajos to Albuquerque, now the primary route from Roswell, offering up to thirteen roundtrip flights per day but both of these carriers shut down in 1980.
 There was also a fourth carrier, Permian Airways, flying Piper Navajos to Amarillo and El Paso, but it too ended service in 1980.
 Air Midwest had then become the only airline at Roswell and passenger traffic was declining.
 Another small commuter, Airways of New Mexico, briefly provided service to El Paso in 1983 and 1984.